WardCunningham/allyabase/README.md

 [Addie][addie]: The accountant of the miniservices.
 Handles splitting up transactions, and signing people up for processors.

+[Artha][aretha]: Lets you allocate a group of nineum from Fount for use in limited run products (think things like tickets, or media rentals).

 [BDO][bdo]: Sometimes you just need to store a Big Dumb Object

 [Continuebee][continuebee]: Saves and checks client state to verify local state matches expected state.

+[Dolores][dolores]: Saves short-form videos, and provides a tag-based categorization system for them

 [Fount][fount]: Ok, so there's this thing called [MAGIC][magic], and you don't really need to know about it, but it allows you to do the whole linking people together for transactions (both with money and not money).
 And along with this you can do some other rewards.